MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 To connect to Google BigQuery from Power Query Online, take the following steps:

-1. In the Get Data experience, select the **Database** category and then select **Google BigQuery**.
+1. In the Get Data experience, select the **Database** category, and then select **Google BigQuery**.

     ![Image of Get Data dialog box with emphasis on the Database connector category and the Google BigQuery connector](./media/google-bigquery/get-data-online.png)

 2. In the **Google BigQuery Database** dialog, you may need to either create a new connection or select an existing connection.
-If you are using on-premises data, select an on-premises data gateway.
+If you're using on-premises data, select an on-premises data gateway.
 Then select **Sign in**.

     ![Image of sign in dialog box](./media/google-bigquery/sign-in-online.png)